realA10001986/Dash-Gauges/DIY/README.md

 Unusable:
 - Simpson model 49 voltmeter 0-250V AC.

+>How to take apart a Simpson meter: Those meters are very delicate.
+They have tiny sprial springs and other parts which need to be handled with care.
+To take a meter apart in order to access the "electronics" (resistors, caps, diodes, etc), unskrew the two nut _on the bottom_ of the meter (usually 5.5mm), then carefully lift the meter's mechanics out of the case.
+Never unscrew anything on top of the mechanic!

-To find out a suitable resistors value for R5/R6, use a common 5V power supply (eg one for Arduino), and start out with a 8k2 resistor between the + output of the power supply and the + of the gauge (usually the left terminal when looking at the back), and work your way from there, until the 5V plus the resistor make the pointer move to the right end of the scale (but not beyond!).
+To find out suitable resistor values for R5/R6, use a common 5V power supply (eg one for Arduino), and start out with a 8k2 resistor between the + output of the power supply and the + of the gauge (usually the left terminal when looking at the back), and work your way from there, until the 5V plus the resistor make the pointer move to the right end of the scale (but not beyond!).
 That resistor is then your R5/R6.
+(There is room for two resistors on the Control Board to allow combinations, for instance 3k3 + 330R to achieve 3k6.)

 When aligning the zero point to the "green zero" on the Roentgens scale, be careful when setting the "full percentage" of the meter: Above approx 90% the pointer might hit its end point and suffer damage.